World War II by country: Guatemala

 Guatemala initially stayed out of World War II, with President Jorge Ubico declaring the country's neutrality on 4 September 1941.
 This pronouncement was reinforced five days later with another declaration.
-Ubico implemented strong prohibitions on Nazi propaganda in Guatemala, which had one of Latin America's largest German immigrant populations.
+Ubico implemented strong prohibitions on Nazi propaganda in Guatemala, which had one of Central America's largest German immigrant populations.
 Later, Guatemala moved into the Allied camp—on 9 December 1941, it declared war on Japan, and three days later, it declared war on Germany and Italy.
 Ubico permitted the United States to build an air base in the country.

 Unrest in Guatemala grew during the war years, culminating in the outbreak of the Guatemalan Revolution in June 1944.
 Ubico resigned in June following a general strike, and the new dictator that replaced him fell to a democratic popular revolution in October.
 The philosopher Juan José Arévalo won a presidential election held that December; he led Guatemala for the remainder of the war period.